 Set the bottom upright on your cutting board and peel the outer shell off with your knife.
 Just like you did with the top.

 Look at all of that delicious butternut squash meat!
 Once you get the hang of cutting and peeling the squash, it will only take you about 5 minutes to do this from start to finish.
-This is such a cost-effective way to consumer winter squash.
-One pound of canned or frozen squash usually costs me around $2.50 – $3, a whole fresh butternut can usually be found for about $0.50-$1 per pound.
-Of course, there is a bit of waste from the peel but that’s just chicken food. 🙂
+This is such a cost-effective way to use winter squash.
+One pound of canned or frozen squash usually costs me around $2.50 – $3, a whole, fresh butternut can usually be found for about $0.50-$1 per pound.
+Of course, there is a bit of waste from the peel but there are actually several things you can use that for too!

 One of the ways we like to use butternut squash is to make squash noodles.
 I have this inexpensive Peeler that I use to make all kinds of veggie noodles.
 Just cook the noodles in a bit of chicken broth for a few minutes and they are so yummy.